Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 ***Nofl***

 Even Corti needed to sleep sometimes.
-The Directorate had done their best to engineer the need out of their species, but all they’d succeeded in doing was to make Corti sleep very… efficient.
+The Directorate had done their best to engineer the need out of their species, but all they’d succeeded in doing was to make Corti sleep very... efficient.

 In other words, tiredness came on quickly and hard every fifty hours or so, and the actual slumber itself was impenetrably deep for the few hours it lasted.